 Flex commission arrangements were not disclosed to the consumer.
-The final report of the Financial Services Royal Commission said:
+The final report of the Banking Royal Commission said:

 Many borrowers knew nothing of these arrangements.
 Lenders did not publicise them; dealers did not reveal them.
 The dealer’s interest in securing the highest rate possible is obvious.
 It was the consumer who bore the cost.
 To the borrower, the dealer might have appeared to be acting for the borrower by submitting a loan proposal on behalf of the borrower.
 The borrower was given no indication that in fact the dealer was looking after its own interests rather than acting as a mere conduit between lender and borrower.
 For all the borrower knew, the interest rate the dealer quoted had been fixed by the lender.
 But, whenever the dealer quoted a rate larger than the base rate, the dealer was acting in its own interests.

 The effect of the practice was that consumers could be charged significantly different interest rates from the same intermediary, depending on their ability to negotiate that rate.
 For example, the same car dealer on the same day could set the interest rate at 6.5% for one consumer and 15.15% p.a. for another consumer even though they bought the same model of vehicle for similar value.

 Want to find out more?

 Please see below some frequently-asked questions about the case.